 What's in my camera bag to Africa for Wildlife Photography

 I do love bean-bags for the Safaris.
 No matter if I do a self-drive Safari or not.
 A bean-bag gives me more flexibility than a Gimbal head mounted on a barrier or bean-bag with a head holder system, tripod…etc. I can move from one side to the other in 2-5 seconds in my jeep.
-Lenses I use for African wildlife photographs/a> or any animals are usually all.
+Lenses I use for African wildlife photographs or landscape are usually all.
 Of course, it always depends on what kind of photograph I am after.
 The newest Canon 200-400mm & 1.4x (I call it the “Fiat 500” lens, because of it’s price tag) is on my wish list.
 One of my list is to capture the photograph of a lion.

 Camera Gear List